-If one or more ICE connections were already created by the ICE library at the time the watch procedure is registered, the watch procedure will instantly be invoked for each of these ICE connections (with the opening argument set to True).
+If one or more ICE connections were already created by the ICE library at the time the watch procedure is registered, the watch procedure will instantly be invoked for each of these ICE connections (with the opening argument set to True ice conn The opened or closed ICE connection.
+Call IceConnectionNumber to get the file descriptor associated with this connection.

-The watch procedure is of type IceWatchProc.
+The watch procedure is of type IceWatchProc